Preface

 Subsequent operations are no different from those with the original address.

 Is it overkill to set up Harbor just for a proxy?
 Personally, I think it is indeed overkill .
-But considering its status as an enterprise-level Docker registry, it shouldn't be surprising.hinting that I just wanted to tinker
+But considering its status as an enterprise-level Docker registry, it shouldn't be surprising.which implies I wanted to tinker

-(No domain names were harmed during the writing of this tutorial.)
+(No domain names were harmed in the writing of this tutorial.)